Stephanie March: Beginnings and Law & Order

-Film roles and The Social Ones
+Continued film and television work

 In 2003, March made her film debut with a supporting role in the political comedy Head of State opposite Chris Rock.
 She later appeared in the films Mr. & Mrs. Smith, The Treatment, and Falling for Grace, the latter two romantic comedies.
 March also appeared in the 2009 film The Invention of Lying as the woman Ricky Gervais's character tells the world will end unless she has sex with him.
 She later co-starred in the independent films Why Stop Now? and Innocence.
 In 2007, March performed in the Broadway premiere of Eric Bogosian's Talk Radio, starring Liev Schreiber.
 She also starred in Howard Korder's off-Broadway play Boy's Life alongside Jason Biggs.

 March has guest-starred on 30 Rock, Grey's Anatomy, Rescue Me, and Happy Endings.
 She was cast as a regular character on the short-lived CBS legal comedy-drama Made in Jersey in 2012, but she left the series after the pilot episode.
-March co-founded the cosmetics company SheSpoke (formerly Rouge) with her business partner Rebecca Perkins in 2013.
-The company creates custom-made beauty products available online and in-store in SoHo, New York.
 She starred in the 2015 Adult Swim series Neon Joe, Werewolf Hunter.
 March played the role of Ivanka Trump in the March 2019 Comedy Central TV movie A President Show Documentary: The Fall of Donald Trump.
 The 22-minute documentary is a comedic portrayal of the aftermath of Trump's imagined loss of the 2020 presidential election.

 On March 9, 2019, The Social Ones premiered at the Hammer Theatre Center in San Jose, California, as part of the 2019 Cinequest Film and Creativity Festival.
 March is a co-executive producer and portrays one of the lead characters.
 Laura Kosann wrote and directed the film, which also features Richard Kind, Jackie Hoffman, Debra Jo Rupp, and Peter Scolari.
 The film won Cinequest's Audience Award for Best Comedy Feature.
 The Social Ones is an ensemble mockumentary that satirizes social media culture, including its fixation on likes, selfies, and social media influencers.
 The film gained additional attention because it was written, produced, and directed entirely by women.
 In a March 2019 interview, March explained how a mostly women's production team compared to one that is primarily run by men: "We were under budget, on time, wrapped early, had fun, zero on-set drama, zero backstage drama, and wholly supportive of one another- both in front of and behind the camera.
 I have never experienced such a seamless set.
 No ego.
 All warmth (meets organization, meets diligence, meets determination).
 Moms really should be in charge of more businesses."